maghead/maghead/README.md

     dsn: 'sqlite:test'
 ```

+In the above config file, the `auto_id` means an id column with auto-increment
+integer primary key is automatically inserted into every schema class, so you
+don't need to declare an primary key id column in your every schema file.

-Then write your bootstrap script `db/bootstrap.php`, which is a simple SPL classloader:
+then write your bootstrap script `db/bootstrap.php`, which is a simple SPL classloader:

 ```php
 <?php